-Illinois State Fire Marshal Stresses Safety When Decorating for the Holidays to Reduce the Risk of Fire being placed too close to a heat source.
+SPRINGFIELD - Many will be decking the halls to celebrate this holiday season.
+According to the National Fire Protection Association (NFPA) more than two of every five home decoration fires occur due to decorations being placed too close to a heat source.
 More than one-third of home decoration fires are started by candles.
 The NFPA also reports that US fire departments responded to an average of 780 home structure fires per year that began with decorations between 2013-2017.